Thursday, July 31, 2025

 Over the years I have heard many people teach about "faith"; mostly they talked as though faith is like a muscle and if we "huff and puff" enough it will grow stronger.
 I believe that faith comes from knowing Jesus and growing in Him, more and more.

 Through Jesus we can know God personally and relationally in our spirit (Matthew 6:9; Romans 8:15; Ephesians 1:17).
-We know Him as our Saviour and Shepherd (Luke 1:47; John 10:11) and even historically, and by learning more and more about Him from the Bible and the many resources available to us, and too, by hearing His voice in our own heart, and experiencing His touch in our life.
+We know Jesus as our Saviour and Shepherd (Luke 1:47; John 10:11) and even historically, and by learning more and more about Him from the Bible and the many resources available to us, and too, by hearing His voice in our own heart, and experiencing His touch in our life.
 All this will grow our faith.

 While I was reading the words "ascended" and "glorified", many Scripture verses and earlier understandings came together for me.
 Suddenly I saw Jesus as endless, and also His Kingdom, and His presence in the world and in us.
 Bigger, present, working, effective, without limit.